 In this mode, one or all the TCM's can be configured to have a fixed frequency PWM output on the port pins.
 The PWM frequency depends on when the low byte of the Counter overflows (modulo 256).
 The duty cycle of each TCM module can be specified in the CAPCOMHn Register.
-When the PCA_Counter_L value is equal to or greater than the value in CAPCOMLn, the PWM output is switched to a high state.
-When the PCA Counter L Register overflows, the content in CAPCOMHn is loaded to CAPCOMLn and a new PWM pulse starts.
+When the PCA_Counter_L value is equal to or greater than the value in CAPCOMHn, the PWM output is high state.
+When switched to а PCA Counter L Register overflows, the content in CAPCOMHn is loaded to CAPCOMLn and a new PWM pulse starts.

 Figure 59.
-Timer mode
+Timer Mode

-$$m = 0$$

-: $n = 0$, 1, or 2

-$m = 1$: $n = 3$, 4, or 5
+Note: m = 0: n = 0, 1, or 2 m = 1: n = 3, 4, or 5